How to update a dapp chain

 Compile the current code (by executing ./postchain/bin/run-node.sh dev

-or only step 1 and 2 described above).
+or only steps 1 and 2 described above).

 In the generated configuration folder, copy runtime/nodes/dev/0.xml